-Raul brings over 20 years of sustainability leadership accelerating the net-zero transition, catalyzing investment for impact, and managing environmental, social, & governance (ESG) risks to deliver on the returns behind the Sustainable Development Goals (SDGs).
-His track-record includes managerial, analytical, and technical roles at multilateral institutions (World Bank, United Nations, International Finance Corporation, and Inter-American Development Bank); multinational organizations (Exxon Mobil Corporation, Noble Energy, Glencore, and Acciona); and, multidisciplinary research and academia (The Economist Intelligence Unit, Arcadia, and Drexel Universities).
+Raul brings over 20 years of sustainability leadership accelerating the net-zero transition, catalyzing investment for impact, and managing environmental, social, and governance (ESG) risks to deliver on the returns behind sustainable development goals (SDGs).
+His track record includes managerial, analytical, and technical roles at multilateral institutions (World Bank, United Nations, International Finance Corporation, and Inter-American Development Bank); multinational organizations (Exxon Mobil Corporation, Noble Energy, Glencore, and Acciona); and multidisciplinary research and academia (The Economist Intelligence Unit, Arcadia, and Drexel Universities).

 PhD, Engineering, Lancaster University (United Kingdom)

 MSc, Economics, University of London’s School of Oriental and African Studies

 BA, Business Administration, London Metropolitan University and Universidad Carlos III de Madrid